Plan Your Field Trip

 It’s Easy.
 And Free.*

-- Plan to spend two to three hours at the Museum including lunch.
+- Plan to spend two to three hours at the Museum.
 Visits begin at 9:30 a.m.
 Monday through Saturday.

 - Request 30-minute lunchroom seating (available for up to grade 8).
 Storage is provided for students who bring their own lunches and beverages.
 You may also order bag lunches for your students.